D.C. United hires Lucy Rushton as second female general manager in MLS history

 She played for the Reading women’s team and is a University of Reading graduate.

 Her imminent move to Washington comes as United seeks to rebound from a 5-12-6 season in 2020.
-The team has won one playoff game since 2015 and has not advanced to the MLS Cup since 2004, its fourth league title in MLS’s first nine seasons.
+The team has won one playoff game since 2015 and has not advanced to the MLS Cup since 2004, when it won its fourth league title in MLS’s first nine seasons.

 This past winter, the organization hired the first Latino coach in its 25-year history, Losada.
 He replaced Ben Olsen, who was fired in October after 10 years as coach.
 With one year left on his contract, Olsen remains with United as an adviser and consultant to the front office.